walshbr/introduction-to-text-analysis/data-cleaning/problems-with-data.md

 By default, the computer has no idea that there is text inside of this image.
 For a computer, an image is just an image, and you can only do image-y things to it.
 The computer could rotate it, crop it, zoom in, or paint over parts of it, but your machine cannot read the text there - unless you tell it how to do so.
 In fact, the computer doesn't even really know that there *is* text there.
 As far as it's concerned, an abstract painting and an image like this contain the same amount of textual information.
 The computer requires a little extra help to pull out the text information from the image.

 The process of using software to extract the text from an image of a text is called **optical character recognition** or OCR.
-There are many tools that can do this, and some are proprietary.
+There are many tools that can do this, and some are proprietary, meaning you have to pay for the abilty to use them.
 All of these tools are only so good at the process.

 <div class="clear"></div>

 <img src="/assets/data-cleaning/holmes-ocr-text.jpg" alt="ocr'd sherlock holmes text" class="img-right" id="ocr-image"/>

-Running this image through tesseract, a common tool for OCR'ing text, we get the computer's best garbled attempt at translating image into text (at right):.
+Running this image through tesseract, a common tool for OCR'ing text, we get the computer's best garbled attempt at translating image into text (at right).

 The material here is still recognizable as being part of the same text, though there are obvious problems with the reproduction.
 At first blush, you might think, "This should be easy!
 I learned to read in first grade \[or whenever you learned to read\].
 I can even read things written in cursive!
 Why does the computer have such a hard time with this?"
 This is one of those instances where what is really easy for you is really hard for a computer.
 Humans are great at pattern recognition, which is essentially what OCR is.
 Computers, not so much.